-If the joint property is held with rights of survivorship between spouses, then Column D should be 50% of the value of the joint property and the other 50% is excluded from his or her gross estate.
-If the joint property is held with rights of survivorship between persons who are not spouses (such as parent-child or brother-sister), Column D should be 100% of the value of the joint property unless the decedent's estate submits facts sufficient to show the surviving joint tenant(s) supplied some, or all, of the money used to purchase the joint property.
-If that is the case, there will be excluded only the part of the value of the joint property as is proportionate to the consideration in money or money's worth furnished by the surviving joint tenant(s).
+- If the joint property is held with rights of survivorship between spouses, Column D should be 50% of the value of the joint property and the other 50% is excluded from his or her gross estate. - If the joint property is held with rights of survivorship between persons who are not spouses (such as parent-child or brother-sister), Column D should be 100% of the value of the joint property unless the decedent's estate submits facts sufficient to show the surviving joint tenant(s) supplied some or all of the money used to purchase the joint property.
+If that is the case, exclude only the part of the value of the joint property as is proportionate to the consideration in money or money's worth furnished by the surviving joint tenant(s).